invisiblejeev/studio/src/UI_BLUEPRINT.md

 -   **Header:**
     -   A back arrow.
     -   The other user's avatar and username, which are clickable to open their profile.
 -   **Functionality:** The same as the public chat but for a one-on-one conversation.
+Shows a "New Messages" separator if there are unread messages.

 ---